-Maryam Pashali interviews Peter Jackson, a BFAWU union organiser and kitchen staff worker for J.D.
+Maryam Pashali interviews Pete, a BFAWU union member and kitchen staff worker for J.D.
 Wetherspoon, detailing the recent Spoon Strike and ways in which workers can organise within their workplaces

 Today, trade union members account for 9.6% of the British population, compared to 18.8% of the previous century.